Seb-L/wp-cli-boom/README.md

 wp-boom
 =======

-Initial Wordpress install with your favorite plugins/themes in less than a minute using WP-CLI &amp; a single wordpress.json config file.
+InstallWordpress with your favorite plugins/themes in less than a minute using WP-CLI &amp; a single wordpress.json config file.

 # Install